 The squatter rarely costs you the property.
 The reflex to "just handle it yourself" — changing the locks or hauling their things to the curb — is what actually costs you, in statutory damages and attorney fees.

+Here is the part owners actually search for: how to remove a squatter in Washington without breaking the law or handing the occupant a damages claim.
 The lawful route depends on the classification above, but it generally follows this sequence:

 - Document everything.
 Photograph the occupied property, gather proof of ownership and tax payments, and note when you discovered the occupant.